haalven/diashow/README.md

 # diashow
-a simple image viewer using mdfind & PyQt6
+a simple image viewer based on mdfind and PyQt6

+there are to executables:
+1. `diashow_mdfind.py` takes a pattern as argument and generates a json list of image paths using mdfind
+2. `diashow_play.py` takes that json list and displays the images using PyQt6

+both execs are based on `broiler` and both have .toml config files